ProjectPythia/api-cookbook/_sources/README.md

 ## Structure

-This cookbook will be broken up into two main sections: "Foundations" to cover the basics of working with and understanding APIs and "Example Workflows" for complete working examples
+This cookbook will be broken up into two main sections: "Foundations" to cover the basics of working with and understanding APIs and "Example Workflows" for complete working examples.

 ### API Foundations

-API Foundations will cover the terminology of APIs and how to make use of the data retrieved from API in Python
+API Foundations will cover the terminology of APIs and how to make use of the data retrieved from API in Python.

 ### Example Workflows

 Example Workflows will cover complete example of working with various APIs.
-This includes how to retrieve and understand data returned from different sources and manipulate the data to produce useful and appealing plots
+This includes how to retrieve and understand data returned from different sources and manipulate the data to produce useful and appealing plots.

-- NASA API: Visualize the location and total impact energy of fireballs and bolides on a world map
+- [JPL Center for Near-Earth Orbit Studies (CNEOS) API](https://ssd-api.jpl.nasa.gov/): Visualize the location and total impact energy of fireballs and bolides on a world map using the CNEOS [Fireball API](https://ssd-api.jpl.nasa.gov/doc/fireball.html).
-- EarthAccess:
+- [Earthdata API](https://www.earthdata.nasa.gov/learn/find-data): Access and visualize sea surface height and sea surface salinity data using the National Aeronautics and Space Administration's [earthaccess](https://github.com/nsidc/earthaccess) Python package.
+- [Air Quality System (AQS) API](https://aqs.epa.gov/aqsweb/documents/data_api.html): Visualize and compare air quality and atmospheric chemistry concentrations over geographic areas by leveraging the Environmental Protection Agency's [pyaqsapi](https://github.com/USEPA/pyaqsapi) Python package.
+- [Whiteface Mountain Cloud Water Request](http://atmoschem.asrc.cestm.albany.edu/~cloudwater/pub/Data.htm): Request access to recent and historical cloud water chemistry data from the [Lance Research Laboratory](@LanceLab-ASRC) at the Atmospheric Sciences Research Center.

 ## Running the Notebooks